 Planning a Hawaii vacation

 Hopefully, that gives you the information you need about bringing a dog to Hawaii.
 Now, you can decide whether or not it’s right for you.
-If you’re planning a Hawaii vacation, I’d love to help you through it.
-I have Hawaii travel guides for all four major islands, or you can contact me for a personalized vacation.
+If you’re planning a Hawaii vacation, I have Hawaii travel guides for all four major islands.

 - How to plan a trip to Oahu.